Time-Series Foundation Models for ISP Traffic Forecasting: Introduction

 The main contributions of this paper are as follows:

-\begin{itemize} \item \textbf{Evaluation of TTM on real ISP traffic.} We apply IBM’s TTM to CESNET-TimeSeries24 and evaluate its performance under the benchmark protocol. \item \textbf{Zero-shot state-of-the-art performance.} We show that TTM, even without fine-tuning, outperforms strong deep learning baselines (GRU, LSTM) on this dataset. \item \textbf{Negative result on few-shot learning.} We systematically evaluate few-shot fine-tuning and exogenous features, and find negligible improvement, highlighting the robustness of TTM’s pretrained representations for ISP traffic. \item \textbf{Practical implications for ISPs.} Our results demonstrate that TTM is not only accurate but also lightweight and fast, making it suitable for deployment in operational ISP environments where real-time inference and efficiency are critical. \end{itemize}
+\begin{itemize} \item \textbf{Evaluation of TTM on real ISP traffic.} We apply IBM’s TTM to CESNET-TimeSeries24 and evaluate its performance under the benchmark protocol.
+To facilitate reproducibility, we publish the source code of the evaluation on GitHub \footnote{https://github.com/FanL1u/TSFM-for-ISP-traffic-forecasting.git}. \item \textbf{Zero-shot state-of-the-art performance.} We show that TTM, even without fine-tuning, outperforms strong deep learning baselines (GRU, LSTM) on this dataset. \item \textbf{Negative result on few-shot learning.} We systematically evaluate few-shot fine-tuning and exogenous features, and find negligible improvement. \item \textbf{Practical implications for ISPs.} Our results demonstrate that TTM is not only accurate but also lightweight and fast, making it suitable for deployment in operational ISP environments where real-time inference and efficiency are critical. \end{itemize}